 It also describes Council's approach to carrying out engagement, which is based on the International Association of Public Participation framework.

 SPECIAL CONSULTATIVE PROCEDURE

-In some cases, the law says that Council must use a more formal process for engagement requiring specific procedures to be followed.
+says that Council must use a more formal process for engagement requiring specific procedures to be followed.
 This is known as a Special Consultative Procedure.